Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 x

-Glamping is all the rage, offering guests the chance to have a breather without completely abandoning the Wi-Fi or shower gel.
+Glamping is a popular camping experience which offers guests the chance to have a breather without completely abandoning the more comfortable aspects of life.

 If you have a farm or some land, it could be the perfect venture.
-But what about your taxes?
+But what about paying taxes on your property income?
 In this blog we’ll discuss glamping in more detail, along with your tax obligations and what tax allowances and reliefs you might be able to claim if you launch your own glamping business.

 We’ve all heard of camping.
-Those of us that have partaken in a bit of camping will know it can sometimes be muddy, wet, and anything but luxurious.
+Those of us that have partaken in a bit of camping will know it can sometimes be muddy, wet, and not always very comfortable.

 ‘Glamping’ on the other hand adds glitz and glam to camping.
-Often in fancy pods, it offers a more five-star feel with luxury facilities you wouldn’t find in a random tent in the woods.
+It offers a more five-star feel with luxury facilities you might not find staying in a bivouac in the woods.
 It’s increasingly popular and diverse, which makes it a great business idea – especially if you already have an accessible location!

 What types of glamping experience I can offer?